 High healthcare costs isn’t the only reason British citizens should plan on getting travel insurance for the duration of their stay in the EU.
 Some travel insurance plans offer a Cancel For Any Reason (CFAR) option.
 If you’re a British citizen traveling to the EU, you won’t have the same protections as EU citizens.
 This means you’ll need comprehensive travel insurance that covers all possibilities, including flight delays, interruptions and any other reason you might need to cancel your travel plans.
 That’s where adding the CFAR benefit to your policy can help.
 With CFAR coverage you will recoup some of your prepaid travel expenses if you have to unexpectedly cancel your plans.

-If you have any other questions or just want to know more about how a comprehensive insurance plan can help you navigate traveling between the U.K. and EU, VisitorsCoverage’s team of licensed insurance specialists can help.
+If you have any other questions or just want to know more about how a comprehensive insurance plan can help you navigate traveling between the U.K. and EU, our Customer Success Team can help.